 A brief guide to paying VAT & duty, the UK trade tariff and using incoterms

-Whatever UK-EU trade deal is agreed to, once we have left the EU, the massive challenge will then be the negotiation of more than 750 treaties across 168 countries.
-As a result the distinction between how exports inside and outside the EU are handled, are likely to undergo significant changes.
-However in the meantime existing regulations will continue to apply until trade negotiations have been completed with individual countries.
+With the UK-EU trade deal finally agreed, once we have left the EU, there continues to be a massive challenge with the negotiation of more than 750 treaties across 168 countries.
+As a result the distinction between how exports are handled now the UK is outside the EU have undergone significant changes.

-One key fact to note is that the Government will automatically enrol companies with the customs identification they need, to keep trading with the EU, should a no-deal Brexit happen - HMRC will allocate more than 88,000 firms with an Economic Operator Registration and Identification (EORI) number.
+One key fact to note is that the Government will automatically enrol companies with the customs identification they need, to keep trading with the EU and HMRC will allocate more than 88,000 firms with an Economic Operator Registration and Identification (EORI) number.
 These unique identifiers are needed to track companies trading with the EU and collect duties, however non-VAT registered companies will still need to apply manually.

-Exports to countries outside the EU are called exports to “third countries” and for these you need to submit an export declaration.
+Exports to EU & non-EU countries require you to submit an export declaration.
 In addition, you may need an export licence and have to pay custom duties and taxes in the destination country - see our quick guide to the do's & don'ts of applying for export licences.

 Economic Operator Registration and Identification EORI number numbers are required, when trading outside the EU.
 Your unique number can be obtained alongside VAT registration and will be needed whenever you are dealing with customs.
 Find out more about applying for an EORI number and what is involved.
 You will need to register on the CHIEF system and submit your declaration through the NES.